nengo/nengo/docs/networks.rst

 Networks
 ********

+.. default-role:: obj

-Networks are an abstraction of a grouping of nengo objects (Nodes, Ensembles, Connections).
+Networks are an abstraction of a grouping of Nengo objects (i.e., `.Node`, `.Ensemble`, `.Connection`, and `.Network` instances, though usually not `.Probe` instances.)
-Like all abstractions, this helps with code-reuse and maintainability.
+Like most abstractions, this helps with code-reuse and maintainability.
 You'll find the documentation for the various pre-built networks below.

 Building your own network can be a great way to encapsulate